Halifax station (MBTA)

-Halifax station is an MBTA Commuter Rail station in Halifax, Massachusetts.
-It serves the Plymouth/Kingston Line.
+Halifax station is an MBTA Commuter Rail station in Halifax, Massachusetts, served by the Kingston Line.
 It is located off Holmes Street (Massachusetts Route 36) in northeastern Halifax.
+Unlike the other stations on the line, Halifax station has two side platforms serving two tracks.

+History

+The New Haven Railroad's Halifax station was located on the opposite side of Holmes Street.
+It closed on July 17, 1938, as part of the 88 stations case.

-It opened when service was restored on the Old Colony Lines on September 29, 1997.
-It has two tracks and two platforms to allow trains to pass at the station (most of the 1997-opened stations have only one track).
+Service was restored on the Plymouth/Kingston Line on September 29, 1997.
 The station was quickly the busiest on the line.
 The original 281-space lot was expanded by 120–150 spaces around 2000.

-The New Haven Railroad's Halifax station, closed with the rest of the Old Colony Division in 1959, was located on the opposite side of Holmes Street.